quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 This application is intended to be used as a dating aid for individuals with above average difficulty levels interacting in social environments, specifically romatic encounters.
 For this purpose we have developed the application to allow for smooth transition between elements and pages, soft visual appearances to be ease on eye-fatigue, and clear usage instructions so that anybody could pick up the app and understand how to use it.

 #### User flow:
-The user will be immediately be directed to the login page, where they will be given the opportunity to either create an account based on their intended use on the app, or to sign in to a previously created account.
+The user will be immediately directed to the login page, where they will be given the opportunity to either create an account based on their intended use on the app, or to sign in to a previously created account.
 Each user type has a home page relative to the features that are pertinent to them.
 Ie. Daters will have access to info about scheduling their date, adding cash to their online wallet, chatting with our dating assistive bot while cupids will have access to available gigs in their area as well as an earnings page to view their coming payments.
 Each page will provide a navigation panel in the upper portion to access account details and other necessary features.
 Tap-sensitive buttons on each page will dynamically redirect the specific user to their desired destination.

 #### Screen designs:
 Proper contrast between content and backgrounds is maintained across each panel on the application.
 The color tone is soft, so as not to be too "loud" for the user.
 All screens are suited with a navigation bar in the upper portion of the screen that is locked in place during scrolling.
 Content is situated below the navigation bar and will have content centered on the screen, keeping appropriate margin distances between each component and the screen.